pcr910303/csi-web-proj/README.md

 $ nodemon --watch app app/index.js
 ```

-The NodeJS serves the endpoints at [localhost:8002](http://localhost:8002).
+If a PORT environment variable is not set, NodeJS serves the endpoints at [localhost:8000](http://localhost:8000).
 [NGINX](http://nginx.org) serves the static files and proxies request to the nodejs process.
 An example configuration file for it is shown below.

 ```nginx